Gimer-Studios/Gimer-Studios/README.md

 - HMU if you have anything you think I could help with our want me to collab on.
 - 📫 How to reach me-
 Discord: mincraftgimer
 - To sum it up.
-I code in Java.
+I code in Java ☕︎.
 - Website shoutout- https://gimerstudios.com/

 <!---